-g.
+q.
 New Accounting Standards for Application in Future Periods r.
 Information to be provided to Members or Commissioner, Registered Organisations Commission

 There are no new Accounting Standards issued by the AASB that are not yet mandatorily applicable to the Federation, that are expected to have a significant impact on the Federation when adopted in future periods.
+There has been no change in accounting policies between years as a result of new pronouncements becoming operative in 2022.